Terri Lyne Carrington is the definition of Black girl magic.

 Shorter, 87, remembers auditioning 12 drummers for a tour and hearing Carrington play, leaving him in awe.

+“We didn’t tell all the other drummers who was going to be the one.
+We just said, ‘We’ll call you later on.’
+And as soon as everybody left, we said, ‘Terri Lyne, you stay here.’”

-Carrington, who grew up in Medford, Massachusetts, first played saxophone and piano but fell in love with the drums at 7.
+Carrington, who grew up in Medford, Massachusetts — just minutes from Berklee in Boston — first played saxophone and piano but fell in love with the drums at 7.

 She came to national prominence decades ago as the drummer in “The Arsenio Hall Show” band and earned her first Grammy nomination with her 1989 debut, “Real Life Story.”

 Twenty-two years later she scored her second Grammy nomination, and first win, with her fifth album “The Mosaic Project.”
-And she's honed her skills on the road, playing alongside Herbie Hancock, Al Jarreau, John Scofield, Dianne Reeves, Cassandra Wilson and Clark Terry,
+And she's honed her skills on the road, playing alongside Herbie Hancock, Al Jarreau, John Scofield, Dianne Reeves, Stan Getz, Cassandra Wilson, David Sanborn, Clark Terry, Joe Sample, Woody Shaw, Diana Krall and James Moody.

 At the March 14 Grammys she could continue to make history.
-“Waiting Game,” her album with her band Social Science that explores heavy topics like politics, racism, sexuality and police brutality, is nominated for best jazz instrumental album, the award she previously won.
+“Waiting Game,” her album with her band Social Science that explores heavy topics like politics, racism, sexuality and police brutality, is nominated for best jazz instrumental album, the award she previously won for 2013’s “Money Jungle: Provocative in Blue.”
+The only other frontwoman to earn a nomination for that Grammy was Carrington’s mentee, the skilled saxophonist Tia Fuller, for an album Carrington produced.

 “The jazz instrumental category is a really big category.
 To have risen to the top of that via jazz critics is something that I don’t take lightly.
 Especially because I didn’t assume at all that this one would get that kind of recognition from the critics,” said Carrington, who won DownBeat magazine’s Critics Poll for top jazz artist, top jazz album and top jazz group — making the drummer the first female instrumentalist to win in all three categories in the same year in the magazine’s 68-year history.

 “Those critics seem to be older generation, I don’t want to say, white guys, is what it feels like ...
 For them to embrace this album the way they have really taught me a lot,” she said.
-“Not to judge other people. ...
+“Not to judge other people.
+Other people are really hipper than you thought.
+I really had to look at myself.
 I just felt like, ‘They’re not going to get it.'
 And they did.”

 Carrington spent three years creating “Waiting Game,” which features collaborations with Esperanza Spalding, Rapsody, Malcolm-Jamal Warner, Meshell Ndegeocello and more.
 “I wanted to surround myself with people that were younger than me, that had their pulse on what’s happening in jazz today,” she said.

+“It’s always a great honor to be the first to break through something.
+I think I’ve had a long career doing that,” Carrington said.

-“As much as I feel honored to have received these accolades and awards, the bigger problem is that it hasn’t happened before.
-There’s been women before me that have had lots of amazing work out there, one being Geri Allen," she said.
+But she adds that she “started looking at it differently since I became the first woman to win a Grammy in instrumental jazz.
+I think from that moment it made me feel like, as much as I feel honored to have received these accolades and awards, the bigger problem is that it hasn’t happened before.
+There’s been women before me that have had lots of amazing work out there, one being Geri Allen.

+“Even with the Grammy, I was the first woman even nominated in that category.
+That seems really crazy to me and really speaks to how we have to change this.
+With this triple crown win with DownBeat, it’s the same kind of feeling.”

 Carrington has a number of theories when it comes to the lack of female jazz instrumentalists on the scene, starting with there just aren't enough of them.

+Carrington said it was later OK for women to sing or play instruments such as piano, violin or even the flute.
+“Instruments that feel more feminine, for whatever reason, to a society that gendered instruments,” she says.

+“It’s very different sitting at a piano than sitting at a drum set.
+I sit at a drum set with my legs open, standing in front of a band and leading a band and blowing a horn — that just wasn’t really what was accepted as much.

 “Most of the time (women) have to work harder and don’t have the same access and support.
-That makes it not fun, so women quit," she added.
+That makes it not fun, so women quit."